 202. Macromolecular Structure.
-(2) § Sp.
-Prerequisite: Consent of instructor.
+(2) § W. Prerequisite: Consent of instructor.
 Lecture 2 hours.

-Not offered 1977-1978.
-Kuntz, Landridge
+Kuntz, Langridge

 A review of protein and nucleic acid structures.
 Emphasizes the general principles which govern secondary and tertiary structure, with an introduction to the current approaches to this problem for proteins and transfer RNA.